 - Your name;

 - Your employer's name;

 - A copy of Aetna's notice of an adverse benefit determination;

-- Your reasons for making the appeal; and

-- Any other information you would like to have considered.
+- Your reasons for making the appeal; and - Any other information you would like to have considered.

+The notice of an adverse benefit determination will include the address where the appeal can be sent.
 If your appeal is of an urgent nature, you may call Aetna's Customer Service Unit at the toll-free phone number (877) 238-6200.

-The Dental Appeals address for written appeal submissions is: Aetna Life Insurance Company P.O.
-Box 14597 Lexington, KY 40512 You may also choose to have another person (an authorized representative) make the appeal on your behalf by providing verbal or written consent to Aetna.
+You may also choose to have another person (an authorized representative) make the appeal on your behalf by providing verbal or written consent to Aetna.